ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 On a successful join, the Clients receive from the KDC the symmetric COSE Key used as shared group key to protect the payload of a published topic data.

-The message exchange between the joining node and the KDC follows what is defined in {{Section 4.3.1.1 of I-D.ietf-ace-key-groupcomm}}, and only additions or modifications to that specification are defined in this document.
+The message exchange between the joining node and the KDC follows what is defined in {{Section 4.3.1.1 of RFC9594}}, and only additions or modifications to that specification are defined in this document.

 ~~~~~~~~~~~ aasvg
    Client                              KDC